rticommunity/dds-rtps/README.md

         * Name: `<publisher>--<subscriber>`
         * Time: time spent in the execution of all the Test Cases inside the Test Suite.
-        * Error tests :heavy_cross_mark: : number of Test Cases with errors in the Test Suite.
+        * Error tests :x: : number of Test Cases with errors in the Test Suite.
         * Success tests :heavy_check_mark: : number of succeeded Test Cases in the Test Suite.